 Other countries that drive on the left-hand side

 The UK famously drives on the left-hand side of the road.
 But which other countries drive on the left?
-And what – if any – are the advantages?
+And are they good destinations for a self-drive holiday?
+Here’s our handy guide.

 The UK famously drives on the left-hand side of the road.
 But which other countries drive on the left?
-And what – if any – are the advantages?
+And are they good destinations for a self-drive holiday?
+Here’s our handy guide.

 How many countries drive on the left?

-It isn’t only the UK that drives on the left-hand side of the road.
-Some 76 countries do the same.
-That’s still only around a third of the global population.
-The other 163 countries (the other two-thirds) drive on the right.
+Of the 193 countries recognised by the United Nations, some 54 drive on the left-hand side of the road.
+That’s only around a third of the global population.
+The other two-thirds drive on the right.

 - Cyprus